Reducing the Skills Gap Between DevOps Processes

-How enabling the Super-NetOps process can automate workflow and reduce the gap between infrastructure and developers
+How enabling Super-NetOps can automate workflows and reduce the gap between infrastructure and developers

 Organizations struggle to support modern development/DevOps processes in part due to the skills gap within infrastructure operations teams.

-Two years ago, I blogged on automation and programmability of ACI fabrics and described that the training did not include python programming training, but rather a focus on fundamental tools, like Chrome Postman and concepts of Jinja templates, Git for version control and playbooks to describe workflow.
+Two years ago, I blogged about the automation and programmability of ACI fabrics.
+In that post I described that the training did not include python programming, but rather focused on fundamental tools (like Chrome Postman), concepts of Jinja templates, Git for version control, and playbooks to describe workflow.

 One bridge over that gap is enabling the Super-NetOps process by creating tools to automate the creation of templates and playbooks from Chrome Postman collections of workflow.
-At World Wide Technology, we use the process of configuring IPv6 on a Cisco ACI fabric as a sample use case.
+At WWT, we use the process of configuring IPv6 on a Cisco ACI fabric as a sample use case.

 In this Super-NetOps process, the SDN architect with the Cisco ACI fabric and IPv6 experience, develops a Postman collection of the necessary steps required to configure IPv6 on the ACI fabric.
 That workflow collection is exported to a JSON file.
 The network programmability developer then executes a program to convert the JSON file into Jinja templates and an Ansible playbook.
 The templates, playbook and variables are loaded into a Git repository, which is referenced by Ansible Tower to implement the workflow, either through its user interface, or API.